ByteBeat: Music with one line of code

-As a livecoder making music involves me writing a lot of code, this gets tedious really soon and becomes hard to play live or start from a blank state, so lately I have been exploring ways to make music with less code and I ended up finding something that takes this to the extreme and it kinda blew my mind!
+Livecoding music involves writing a lot of code, this gets tedious real soon and becomes a challenge to play live or start from a blank state, so lately I have been exploring ways to make music with less code and I ended up finding something that takes this to the extreme and it kinda blew my mind!

 Bytebeat: Experimental music from very short C programs